kjs452/KennysOpenDSKY/README.md

 ![alt text](images/gpm3.jpg "")

-NOTE: I used duct tape to adhere my green acrylic sheet to the table I was working on as well as the ruler so that is wouldn't move.
+NOTE: I used duct tape to adhere my green acrylic sheet to the table I was working on as well as the ruler so that it wouldn't move.

 I cut in half the sticker that came with the Open DSKY kit.
 I retained the left hand side of the sticker for the caution and warning lights pane.
 But I threw away the right hand side.